Later Zhou conquest of Huainan: Invasion

 Chai Rong arrived at Zhengyang on 5 March 956 and assumed personal command of the campaign.
 He disapproved of the withdrawal and appointed his cousin Li Chongjin to replace Li Gu.
 Many Southern Tang officers became overconfident after the Later Zhou retreat and their forces became spread thinly across many miles.
 Among them Xian Shilang (咸師朗) advocated chasing after the Later Zhou army.
 This proposal was agreed to by Liu Yanzhen despite Liu Renzhan attempting to dissuade him from acting rashly.
 At Zhengyang the Southern Tang army was crushed by Li Chongjin.
 Liu Yanzhen died alongside over 10,000 soldiers and several of his subordinate generals were captured.

 In the aftermath of their victory the Later Zhou relocated the pontoon bridge downriver to Xiacai (下蔡) in Yingzhou.
 Zhao Kuangyin was ordered to attack the Southern Tang flotilla stationed at Tushan in modern Huaiyuan County.
-Zhao fiented a retreated outside the Southern Tang camp, drawing over 10,000 men into a trap at the confluence of the Huai and Guo Rivers.
+Zhao feinted a retreated outside the Southern Tang camp, drawing over 10,000 men into a trap at the confluence of the Huai and Guo Rivers.
 In the ensuing melee over 50 Southern Tang ships were captured and formed the basis of the Later Zhou navy.
 On 18 March 956 another Southern Tang relief force of 3,000 troops were defeated about 10 km away from Shouzhou.
 Over 40 more ships were captured in this engagement, further bolstering the budding Later Zhou navy.

 The Southern Tang ordered a mobilization effort in Chuzhou to arm 100,000 men.
 When Chai Rong learned of this threatening development he ordered Zhao Kuangyin to attack and capture the city to prevent the effort.
 After the crushing defeat of Liu Yenzhen at Zhengyang the Southern Tang forces stationed at Dingyuan had retreated to Qingliu Pass outside Chuzhou.
 Zhao Kuangyin was able to maneuver his forces into advancing on the encamped Southern Tang army from several sides and forced their retreat into Chuzhou.
 In the ensuing battle Huangfu Hui was defeated by Zhao Kuangyin personally and along with Feng Yao was captured and sent to Chai Rong as prisoners.
 Huangfu Hui died several days later from his injuries.
 Chuzhou became secured by the Later Zhou and more settlements south of the Huai River began to seized.